paramraghavan/cookbook/snacks/coconut-burfi.md

 ### Ingredients:
 1. Frozen grated coconut - 2 cups (thawed to room temperature). some folks like it of the grated coconut is fine, you may want to grind it in a  mixer, one quick run.
-3. Sugar - 1 cup (adjust to taste)
+2. Sugar - 1 cup (adjust to taste)
-4. Milk - ¼ cup milk
+3. Milk - ¼ cup milk
+> Alternative:
+> - 2 cups grated fresh coconut (or desiccated coconut if fresh isn't available)
+> - 1 cup condensed milk (you can adjust the sweetness to your taste)
+> - ½ cup sugar (optional, as condensed milk is sweet; add based on your preference)

-5. Ghee (clarified butter) - 2 tablespoons
+4. Ghee (clarified butter) - 2 tablespoons
-6. Cardamom powder - ¼ teaspoon
+5. Cardamom powder - ¼ teaspoon
-7. A pinch of salt
+6. A pinch of salt
-8. Cashews or almonds (optional) - for garnish
+7. Cashews or almonds (optional) - for garnish

 ### Instructions: